top of page

 Reclamation4.jpg

 New fortified beach access walks designed to withstand a storm surge beach are now installed.
-Coast Guard Walk and Fisherman Walk are ADA compliant.
+Coast Guard Walk and Fisherman's Walk are ADA compliant.

 Reclamation5.jpg